grayleonard/node-youtube-resumable-upload/README.md

 How to Use
 ==========

-Requires OAuth2 tokens from google - packages such as `googleapis` (the official nodejs client), `Passport` and `google-auth-cli` can be used.
+Requires OAuth2 tokens from google - packages such as `googleapis` (the official nodejs client) and `Passport` will do the trick.

+If you need a more robust CLI OAuth2 solution, I suggest trying [martinheidegger/google-cli-auth](https://github.com/martinheidegger/google-cli-auth) instead of the `google-auth-cli` that is used in this library's test file.

 Install with `npm install node-youtube-resumable-upload`